tavsta/preload_page_view/README.md

   }
 ```

-If you found any issue in the newest beta version, please try stable version [0.1.4].
 Please give us a star if you like this widget. **Your star could help us update or fix bugs quickly.**